Skip to main content

 ⚠ Risk Warning

 On-chain analysis cannot account for black swan events, regulatory changes, or macroeconomic shocks.
+The UK and other jurisdictions implemented new crypto reporting rules (CARF) in January 2026.
 Always use proper risk management regardless of how bullish or bearish the on-chain data appears.
 Never invest more than you can afford to lose.

 While Bitcoin has the most robust on-chain data history, similar principles apply to Ethereum and other networks.
 Decentralized finance protocols on Ethereum have their own relevant metrics.

-• DeFi TVL (Total Value Locked): Shows capital committed to DeFi protocols
+• DeFi TVL: Shows capital committed to DeFi protocols (~$80B+ ecosystem)

 Frequently Asked Questions